E²

 "E²" (pronounced "E-Squared") is the seventy-third episode of the American science fiction television series Star Trek: Enterprise, the twenty-first episode of season three.
-It first aired on May 5, 2004, on the UPN network in the United States.
+It first aired on May 5, 2004, on UPN in the United States.
 The episode was the fifth of the season written by Mike Sussman, and it was directed by Star Trek: Voyager alumnus Roxann Dawson, her fourth of the third season.

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship, Enterprise, registration NX-01.
 Season three of Enterprise features an ongoing story following an attack on Earth by previously unknown aliens called the Xindi.
 In this episode, the Enterprise encounters a version of itself that was sent 117 years into the past—now populated by the descendants of the crew as a generational ship.
 The two crews must work together so the modern Enterprise can access a wormhole defended by Xindi vessels.

 The episode made use of the standing Enterprise sets, as well as those created for Degra's ship.
 Guest stars included those who had previously appeared as members of the Xindi Council, as well as several who are new to Enterprise, who appeared as members of the future Enterprise.
-Most scenes were filmed between February 3 and February 11, 2004, with an additional special effect shoot on February 13.
+Most scenes were filmed between February 3 and 11, 2004, with an additional special effect shoot on February 13.
 Reviewers compared "E²" to a number of several other episodes, including "Children of Time", "Deadlock", and "All Good Things...".
 The Nielsen ratings received by the episode equated to a 3.3/5% audience share.

 Plot

 To reach the rendezvous with Degra in three days, Enterprise approaches a nebula that contains a subspace corridor defended by Kovaalan vessels.
-The corridor lets them traverse the distance in minutes.
+The corridor will let them traverse the distance in minutes.
 Suddenly, an older yet enhanced copy of Enterprise appears, captained by a half-Vulcan man named Lorian, who explains that after the Enterprise enters the corridor, it will destabilize, causing Captain Archer's version to travel 117 years into the past.
 Confronted with this situation, and not wanting to contaminate Earth's time stream, it then turns itself into a generational ship to await the Xindi crisis.
 Arriving on board, Lorian reveals that he is the son of Commander Tucker and Sub-Commander T'Pol.
 Archer also meets his great-granddaughter, Karyn Archer, who is part Ikaaran, as Enterprise will rescue her great-grandmother Esilia from a spatial-anomaly field.

 Lorian, after considering his knowledge of events, believes that the wormhole must be avoided altogether.
 Archer and Lorian then disagree over whether to implement an engine modification to Enterprise, since there is a 22% chance that it might destroy the ship.
 Archer then meets old T'Pol on board old Enterprise, and considers a plan where his ship could pass through safely, due to alternative modifications she suggests.
 A frustrated Lorian then reveals a secret plan: to steal the newer plasma injectors from Enterprise so they can confront the Xindi in place of their ancestors.